Raleigh RSW tyres

 Of course, the elephant in the room when discussing these exclusive, shock aborbent tyres is their relatively high rolling resistance (which increases in inverse proportion to air pressure).
 With a maximum tyre pressure of only 35psi (compared to say, the usual 50 or 55psi in the 60s), RSWs have often been criticised for being slow.
 I think the makers would have been very conscious of the issue of rolling resistance, and (again, I can't confirm) they made the sidewalls especially flexible in order to minimise it.

 When I ride a Raleigh RSW, I initially notice a high level of rolling resistance, but soon get used to it and forget about it.
 What's more, I don't mind, because the tyres are an integral part of a package designed to do a job, a job it does well.
 In other words, they suit the bike's limited purpose in life, such as going to the shops and other local trips.
 Anyone interested in fast riding or riding longer distances would choose some other type of bike anyway – no tyre can turn an RSW into a tourer or a sports bike.
 The white balloon tyres are a defining feature of these quirky bikes and well worth keeping.
 Think twice before choosing modern tyres for your RSW.

 Raleigh RSW tyre replacement – some options

-- Modern tyres sold in various sizes.
-Like many modern tyres, they suffer from a surfeit of branding and those !#$%^ reflective stripes (which can be peeled off with some effort).
+Modern tyre sold in various sizes.
+Like many modern tyres, they suffer from a surfeit of branding and those !#$%^ reflective stripes (which can be peeled off, with some effort).

-- The ants pants.
-Get them if you can.
+The ants pants.
+Get them if you can – but first read Bootiebike's comments on 'new old stock' goods.
 Occasionally they show up on eBay.